ejfox/sStory/README.md

 ### How to add sections to sStory

 You can use the [sStory make_story tool](http://ejfox.github.com/sStory/make_story.html) to easily create your sStory if you don't want to get your hands messy with JSON.
+[This video shows how to do that.](https://vimeo.com/50500145)

 #### Images
 You simply need the URL of the image.
 For images with long captions (image3) you can include any HTML that you like in the caption.